Application, Supervision, Evaluation & Department-specific Information

 As previously explained, it is the responsibility of each intern to meet with the faculty sponser monthly throughout the term of the internship.

-At the conclusion of the internship, you will be required to complete an evaluation of your experience ("Student's Evaluation, "SP-7—Word, PDF).
+At the conclusion of the internship, you will be required to complete an evaluation of your experience, form SP-7 (PDF).
 This evaluation may be made available to other students who are considering the organization's internship.
 A copy is provided to the faculty sponsor for assistance in his/her grading.
 In addition, it is used for on-going evaluations of the internship program.